ethanthomas/BasicAndroidNetworking/README.md

 BasicAndroidNetworking
 ======================

-Demos basic implementations of common network functions, such as parsing JSON, XML and loading images Asyncronously into ImageViews.
+Demos basic implementations of common Android network functions, including asynchronous parsing of JSON, XML and loading images into ImageViews.